 As the trap is housed in a wooden box with 2 entrances that are diagonally offset, the risk to pets is extremely low.
+Please make sure that if you remove the middle grid to clean it, you return it correctly.
+The entrances need to be diagonally offset.
 As with the wooden rat tunnels, it is possible that a small kitten could fit through the openings.
 If you (or your neighbours) have a small kitten, keep the kitten indoors while the trap is set (i.e. at night).
 Make sure the trap is sprung before allowing the kitten outdoors.